Pointer (computer programming): PL/I

-Pointer arithmetic is not part of the PL/I standard, but many compilers allow expressions of the form ptr = ptr±expression.
+Pointer arithmetic is not explicitly part of the PL/I standard, but the UNSPEC builtin function and pseudo-variable allow pointer arithmetic and many compilers allow expressions of the form ptr = ptr±expression.
 IBM PL/I also has the builtin function PTRADD to perform the arithmetic.
 Pointer arithmetic is always performed in bytes.

 IBM Enterprise PL/I compilers have a new form of typed pointer called a HANDLE.

 D

 The D programming language is a derivative of C and C++ which fully supports C pointers and C typecasting.
+It supports pointer arithmetic, and also has pointer slices.
+A pointer in D can decay to void* implicitly.

+In D, it is possible to use ref for a reference, which automatically dereferences, disallows pointer arithmetic, and does not allow escaping a function (i.e. through return).

+A pointer slice can be seen as a pointer with a length.